 Consider using grabber/reachers, as bending over can be taxing during recovery.

 3 helpful questions to review if you need to conserve energy due to respiratory recovery challenges:

 - What are your daily priorities?

 - What are ways you can simplify those tasks?

 - What might prevent you from following your health instructions?

-Want a helpful list with all the information?
+Clinicians: want a helpful list with all the information?
 Here is a FREEBIE for you!
-A printable handout that you can use with your patients for education and compliance!
-If you find this helpful, please see my PREMIUM RESOURCES PAGE, where you can access and use over 40 educational handouts and counting, for an inexpensive fee!
+A printable handout that you can use with your clients or patients for improved education!

 I would love to hear what you think!
 Are there any other items or instructions you would recommend?
-Sign up for weekly emails, and a few freebies for health organization!
+Sign up for senior health emails, and a few freebies for health organization!